Noisyninja703/PROG6221_POE_Part1_ST10084225/README.md

 3.)
 How does the app estimate whether my home loan is likely to be approved?
 - The app simply checks if your monthly home loan repayments cost more than a third of your gross salary, if so the app will notify you that your home loan is unlikely to be approved.

 4.)
-What do i do if i enter invalid information
+What do i do if i enter invalid information?
 - If you enter any invalid information, the app will recognize this and prompt you to enter the information again.

 *******************